Click the structures and reaction arrows in sequence to view the 3D models and animations respectively

 The exo transition state looks like the letter ‘Z’ on it’s side, whereas the endo transition state looks like the letter ‘U’.
 Rotate the transition states to see the difference.

-The exo product is most stable as the smaller one-atom bridge eclipses the anhydride ring causing less steric hinderance, and is the thermodynamic product.
-Under reversible conditions the exo product is formed.
-However, under normal conditions the less stable endo product is formed and is the kinetic product of the reaction.
+The exo product is most stable as the smaller one-atom bridge eclipses the anhydride ring causing less steric hindrance, and is the thermodynamic product.
+Under reversible conditions, the exo product is formed.
+However, under normal conditions, the less stable endo product is formed and is the kinetic product of the reaction.